 Glycerin is a humectorant.
 It draws moisture from the air and holds moisture in, thus making it an excellent skin moisturizer and softener.

-All of our soap will be far better than any detergent based commercial soap, but our unscented, extremely mild Baby soap, liquid or bar form Lavender soap, Oatmeal Milk and Honey soap or our Organic Facial soap would be some good suggestions.
+All of our soap will be far better than any detergent based commercial soap, but our Pure & Simple Bar, extremely mild Baby Soap, liquid or bar form Lavender Soap, Oatmeal Milk and Honey Soap, Honey Calendula Soap bar, or our Original Organic Facial Soap would be some good suggestions.

-Soap suggestions include: Eucalyptus Tea Tree, Pink Grapefruit, Lemongrass and Lime, Lavender, Organic Facial soap all have great antibacterial properties that will help fight breakouts.
-The Tea tree mint sugar scrub helps slough away clogging dead skin cells (this product has significantly helped many people with acne problems), and the Flower Essence Facial Toners have gentle antibacterial and healing properties.
-There is also the Anti-Blemish Serum, which is designed to be applied directly to blemishes and problem areas.
+Soap suggestions include: Detox Facial Soap, Eucalyptus Tea Tree, Soap, Lemongrass and Lime Soap, Lavender Soap, Original Organic Facial Soap all have great antibacterial properties that will help fight breakouts.
+Emz Tea Tree Mint Sugar Scrub helps slough away clogging dead skin cells (this product has significantly helped many people with acne problems), and the Flower Essence Facial Toners have gentle antibacterial and healing properties.
+Also the Anti-Blemish Serum, which is designed to be applied directly to blemishes and problem areas.
 It contains potent bacteria fighting essential oils, aloe vera, lavender flower essence and Tea Tree essential oil, which is well known for it's natural acne fighting properties.

 We use only natural extracts, plant essential oils and vitamin E to naturally preserve our products.
 Any product containing water (creams and lotions), could potentially be a paradise for bacteria and molds if they weren't properly preserved.
 For these products, we use a preservative blend consisting of natural extracts, vitamin E, essential oils (natural preservatives), and a globally approved, paraben-free cosmetic grade preservative called phenoxyethanol in minute amounts (less than .5%) in order to keep these products safe and healthy.
 Minute amounts of cosmetic preservatives can boost the preservative action of natural ingredients preventing bacteria to break down the nutritive ingredients in a product making it less effective or a health risk.